AlePuglisi/navigation-learning/nav2-course/4-navigate/README.md

 Before any navigation task, we need to initialize the Robot pose (position + orientation).<br/>
 Until we do it, we cannot start any navigation request, and we have a Global Status Error on the Fixed Frame! <br/>

-After clicking in Rviz on "2D Pose Estimate" as in the image above, go to the map with the cursor and position the cursor on the current (x,y) robot position
+After clicking in Rviz on ``2D Pose Estimate`` as in the image above, go to the map with the cursor and position the cursor on the current (x,y) robot position
 (in our case it will coincide with the map frame, due to how we have constructed the map). <br/>
-Now, click on this (x,y) Robot position on the map, hold it, and orient the green arrow in the correct robot orientation. <br/>
+Now, click on this (x,y) Robot position on the map, hold it, and orient the green arrow that appears in the correct robot orientation (in our case, towards the map x-axis). <br/>

 If you define the correct initial pose, you will see the global/local cost maps and the Lidar Data correctly overlapping with the background map image.